Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-A tiny tornado forms, wreaking small-scale devastation.
-Select a tile within range and create a 1-tile radius tornado centered on the chosen tile.
-Whenever a creature starts their turn in the tornado or enters it for the first time on their turn, make a Prowess attack against them.
-If you hit, apply one stack of aloft to them.
+With a touch, some creature begins to wither and die.
+Make a melee Prowess attack against a creature or living object of your choice within range.
+If you hit, deal 1d4 + Presence decay damage and apply one stack of withered.

-### Wrath of the Cyclone - Miracle
+### Wrath of the Contagion - Miracle

 <div class="tight">